Click & Grow Smart Garden 3 vs 9 Review (2025): Real Light Output, PPFD, & 2-Year Cost

 Gotcha: The Smart Garden 9’s modular design, while it looks cool, is a hassle.
 It’s an analogy that I love to use: The Smart Garden 3 is a scooter—it’s simple, light, and gets you from A to B. The Smart Garden 9 is an SUV with a tiny gas tank—it’s big, complex, and requires more attention.

-Light Output – PPFD Showdown
+Light Output – The PPFD Showdown and Yield Limits

 Light is the sun of your garden.
 A weak light leads to lanky, sad plants.
 A good light leads to a bountiful harvest.
 We used a PPFD meter to measure the light output of both models after 8 hours of continuous use.
+This data defines your yield ceiling.

-- Smart Garden 3: PPFD Map shows a peak of 85µmol at the center of the canopy.
+• Smart Garden 3: PPFD Map shows a peak of 85µmol at the center of the canopy.
 This is a solid, if not spectacular, light for herbs.

-- Smart Garden 9: PPFD Map shows a peak of 120µmol at the center.
+• Smart Garden 9: PPFD Map shows a peak of 120µmol at the center.

 Verdict: The Smart Garden 9’s extra LEDs only provided a minor boost in PPFD at the center of the canopy, but the extra LEDs did help a lot with the plants on the edges.
 The Smart Garden 3, while it can match the 9 for herbs, simply doesn’t have the light output to grow anything but the smallest, most delicate greens.
 The Smart Garden 3 is like a table lamp, while the 9 is a spotlight.

-Annual Pod Costs
+Estimated Annual Pod Cost$180.00/year$320.00/year

 Hack: You can reuse Click & Grow pods 2-3 times with your own rockwool and seeds.
 But be warned: Click & Grow voids warranties for any hardware damage caused by using non-proprietary pods.
 This is the kind of “gotcha” that turns a good purchase into a rage-inducing one.